As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 24-7, a lot of time to fill with news.

-Uh and and so it does it's made to order.
+And so it's made to order.

-Now, as to whether not people are talking about sending kids down there with chaperones and this sort of stuff because of this, and whether Aruba is a dangerous place to go now.
+Now, as to whether people are talking about sending kids down there with chaperones and this sort of stuff because of this, and whether Aruba is a dangerous place to go now, that's a natural human reaction.

 I got an email today.

-I have some friends out there, uh, and I've known them for a long time, and I haven't seen them in a while, but their young daughter, I remember the little daughter was just junior high when the last time I saw her.
+I haven't seen them in a while, but their young daughter, I remember their little daughter, was just junior high when the last time I saw her.

-Now she's living in San Francisco, she's dating some guy.
+Now she's living in San Francisco.

-He's whining and dining her and really going really doing it up right.
+He's whining and dining her and really going, really doing it upright.

 And he's telling her things about himself that they're not sure are true.

-And so I wrote them back and I said, I for I don't know how your old your daughter is, please tell me, but at at some point uh, you know, it's her life.
+And so I wrote him back and I said, I don't know how old your daughter is.

 The best thing to do is act like you're interested, but you don't really care.

-I mean, Natalie Holloway, I mean, she's uh 18, 19 years old, and she went down there on her own, and uh, you know, family's obviously concerned.
+I mean, Natalie Holloway, I mean, she's 18, 19 years old, and she went down there on her own.

 I don't care.

-I've heard enough about but every time there was a report, they tuned in to see what the latest was.
+But every time there was a report, they tuned in to see what the latest was.

-You just think about it.
+Just think about it.

 Quick time out.